-Now, you might ask yourself?
+Now, you might ask yourself...

 Why the rest of the world?

 Well, because the rest of the free world doesn’t want their chips controlled by China either!

 Listen... this is why this is SO BIG.

 The threat of China taking control of the entire global supply of chips is forcing every country around the world to focus on building their own safe and secure supply of chips.